-99 Traders, Inc. v.
+93 Traders, Inc. v.
 Batholomew, 142 Vt.
 486, 459 A.2d 974 (1983).

-provided that when terminations and boundaries cannot be ascertained, the selectmen may use and control one and one-half rods on either side of the traveled portion.
-The new version provides that, "A roadway width of one and one-half rods on each side of the center of the existing traveled way can be assumed and controlled for highway purposes whenever the original survey was not properly recorded, or the records preserved, or if the terminations and boundaries cannot be determined."
+way can be assumed and controlled for highway purposes whenever the original survey was not properly recorded, or the records preserved, or if the terminations and boundaries cannot be determined."
 The court recognized a change in policy in the new wording.
 The phrase "existing traveled way" makes clear that the statutory width arises in relation to the existing traveled way rather than in relation to the traveled way as it was originally established.
 This language change removed the requirement that the traveled portion of the road remain unchanged during its existence.
 Rather, the new version of the statute recognizes the inevitable fact that the precise location of roadways shifts over time.
 Thus, the presumption of a three-rod road applies whether or not the traveled portion has changed over time.
-101
+95